tomhillmeyer/capacitimer/API.md

 POST /api/timer/reset
 ```

-Resets the timer to the last set time.
+Resets the timer to `resetTime` (the time showing when start was last pressed).
 If the timer was running (not paused), it will automatically restart after reset.

 **Response:**
 ```json